djwrisley/RLAC/_posts/2023-02-02-DLN-Assignment-S23.md

 **Step 1**: copy the response provided by `chatGPT` given below and to place it in your highest level folder as a file named `dln.md`.
 You can use the `yaml` header in this same file and remove the prompt and guidelines.
 This first stage is ungraded.

+**Step 1 Due date:** ASAP, ungraded.
+{: .notice}

 **Step 2**: rewrite the file to reflect the kind of digital literacies you feel that you have and that you want to work on.
 Stay at approximately 500 words.
 Use a markdown cheatsheet such as this [one](https://www.markdownguide.org/cheat-sheet) to stylize your post, adding different layout features and embedded links if needed.
 You do not need to refer to the readings.
-Feel free to use multiple commits and commit messages explaining the kinds of changes you made. **Due date: 20 Feb**.
+Feel free to use multiple commits and commit messages explaining the kinds of changes you made.

+**Step 2 Due date:** 20 Feb, ungraded.
+{: .notice}

 **Step 3**: At midterm, you will rewrite this post to reflect your current state of thinking on the question.
 You should increase the word limit to 750-1000 words.
 A rubric for how you can revise it will be provided.
-Make reference to an additional two resources from the course. **Due date: 5 April**.
+Make reference to an additional two resources from the course.

+**Step 3 Due date:** 5 April, 5% total grade.
+{: .notice}

 > Hints for Step 3: